 James Lester Aune, 71, of Platte, SD passed away Friday, July 5, 2019 at Platte Health Center Avera.
 Memorial Services with Military Honors will be 10:30 A.M.
 Tuesday, July 9, 2019 at Mount Funeral Home in Platte.
 A Committal Service at the Black Hills National Cemetery in Sturgis, SD will be held at a later date.
 Memorials in Jim’s honor may be directed to: Platte Pheasants Forever, 27564 365th Ave., Platte, SD 57369.

-To send flowers in memory of James Lester "Jim" Aune, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of James Lester "Jim" Aune, please visit our Heartfelt Sympathies Store.

 James L. Aune was born to Lester and Marion Etta (Larsen) Aune on May 20, 1948 in Rapid City, SD.
 He joined an older sister, Judith Rae, 10 years his senior.